310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
 Haha, what a naughty vice president you are.
-Maybe I should tattle on you to the student council members, eh?
+Maybe I should tattle on you to the Student Council members, eh?
 I’ll tell ‘em, “Look over here~!
 The vice president’s slacking off!” ♪
 {% endbubble %}

 {% bubble Keito %}